koloyyee/DailyUpdates/README.md

 ## Future
 More flexbility on which news agency, the website or even a login system.

+if you woud like to try on your own you can folk it then
 ```
 # after downloading, create virutal env
 cd DailyUpdates